Who We Are

-Together, we can provide access to mindfulness for all who need it
+Together, we can provide access to mindfulness for all who need it.

 Why Mindfulness?

-The average human attention span is just eight seconds — shorter than a fish!
+Because it has the power to transform lives.
+The average human attention span is just eight seconds – shorter than a fish!
 That’s likely because increasingly in the US today, our attention and time is highly sought after, often commoditized and often spread thin.
 Where you focus your attention is your superpower, so we’ll keep this introduction to who we are brief.

 Our Core Programs